ticketmaster-api/ticketmaster-api.github.io/tests/serenity/README.md

  3. Select test type `Class` and specify `com.tkmdpa.taf.AcceptanceTestSuite` as class to run.
  4. Specify VM options, i.e. `-ea -Dmetafilter=+debug`
  5. Run created configuration.
 This approach is also applicable for debugging purposes.

+ ####Process
+ 1. Run regression tests on staging with tag `mvn verify -Dmetafilter="-prod -NotImplemented` before every release.
+ 2. Run sanity tests on production with `mvn verify -Dmetafilter="+smoke +prod"`.
+ 3. In order not to run all the suite, you can define specific tests with tags : `@regression-site, @regression-pantheon, @regression-widgets`.

 #### Maven
  1. Open project root and `serenity.properties` file and specify appropriate url  in `webdriver.base.url` property to run tests on.
  2. Open terminal, navigate to project root folder and run `mvn clean install` to compile and install modules into local repository.